mabel-dev/opteryx.dev/docs/get-started/get-started.md

 ### Requirements

-- Operating System: macOS, Linux or Windows
+- Operating System: MacOS, Linux or Windows
 - Python:
     - 3.9 or later
-    - **Note**: For Apple Silicon Mac, Python 3.11 or later is required
+    - **Note**: Windows is not recommented

 ### Install from PyPI (recommended)